datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 ```
 ----
 --- type:NormalExercise lang:r xp:100 skills:1 key:431627ebb5
-## 8. Sequences and length
+## Sequences and length

 Here, we're just looking to use 2 commands that we've just used in the previous questions.
 The `seq` command will generate the sequence and the `length` command will tell you how many numbers the list has.

 *** =instructions
-Create a vector of numbers that starts at 6, does not cross 55, and adds numbers in increments of 4/7: 6, 6+4/7, 6+8/7, etc...
+Create a vector of numbers that starts at 6, does not go beyond 55, and adds numbers in increments of 4/7.
+So the first three numbers will be 6, 6+4/7, and 6+8/7.
 How many numbers does the list have?
 Use only one line of code to answer both questions.

 *** =hint
 Use length and then seq within parenthesis.